marcglasberg/kissforreact.org/react/tutorial/full-code.md

 import "./styles.css";
 import React from "react";
 import { useEffect, useState } from "react";
-import { Store, StoreProvider, KissAction } from "kiss-state-react";
+import { Store, StoreProvider, KissAction } from "kiss-for-react";
-import { ShowUserException, ClassPersistor } from "kiss-state-react";
+import { ShowUserException, ClassPersistor } from "kiss-for-react";
-import { useSelect, useStore, useIsWaiting } from "kiss-state-react";
+import { useSelect, useStore, useIsWaiting } from "kiss-for-react";
-import { useIsFailed, useExceptionFor } from "kiss-state-react";
+import { useIsFailed, useExceptionFor } from "kiss-for-react";
-import { useClearExceptionFor, UserException } from "kiss-state-react";
+import { useClearExceptionFor, UserException } from "kiss-for-react";
 import { State, TodoList, TodoItem, Filter } from "./State";

 // Allows the user to reload the page without losing the todo list.